 Site 4 includes a native fishing and hunting camp located southwest of the Cargo Beach barge landing area (Figure A-9).
 The site includes a wood frame structure originally constructed as housing for the native civilian employees of the base (USACE 2009a).
 Three structures are currently used on a seasonal basis by local residents.
 Former sources of contamination at the site include abandoned vehicles and drums (USACE 2009a).
-Additional work performed at Site 4 under the Native American Lands Environmental Mitigation Program, which is separate from the FUDS Program, is not described in this LTMP.
+Additional work performed at separate from the FUDS Program, is not described in this LTMP.